mbarsott/LearnProgrammingWithJavascript/03_ExecutionAndDevelopmentEnvironments.md

 run as a server on Windows, Macs, and Linux, but since one of the big strenghts of Javascript is running on browsers, we will have a taste of that too.

-To run Javascript in a server context we will use Node.js.
-Node.js is... .
-It is a very popular ???.
-In fact, on Stackoverflow Developer Survey, 2018, Node.js is the most used Framework, Library, or Tool, among the all respondents and professional developers.
+To run Javascript in a "standalone application" context, we will use Node.js.
+Node.js is a JavaScript runtime, designed to build network applications, like web server ones.
+It is a very popular open source platform that can run on Windows, Mac, or Linux.
+So popular, in fact, that on the Stackoverflow Developer Survey of 2018, Node.js is the most chosen answer in the "Framework, Library, or Tool" category.

 To run Javascript on the web we will use a web site that is a combination of development and execution environment: Plunker.
 Plunker bla bla bla